Table of contents

 Have you ever tried storing an image in a spreadsheet?
 It has you clenching your fists out of frustration because it’s near impossible.
 PDFs, videos, images, and other digital content is essential for e-commerce businesses as they bring your products to life.
 Basic product attributes won’t engage buyers.

 PIM has unlimited DAM capabilities to keep all files and multimedia content safe and up-to-date.
 You can manage images, videos, graphics, and files in one place, linked directly to your products.
 Having both your product information and digital assets in a central repository allows marketing teams to easily push out content in relation to their products as necessary.
-It also enables the creation of better content as no files are lost, and teams don’t have to spend extra time trying to locate these.
+It also enables the creation of more suitable content as no files are lost.
+Teams don’t have to spend extra time trying to locate these.

 With Product Information Management tools like Apimio, publishing your digital assets to the right channel, at the right time, and in the right format, is automatic.
-You don’t have to stress about getting them optimized for the user-front as the system does it for you.
+You don’t have to stress about optimizing them for the user-front as the system does it for you.

 7. No auto data-backup

 Excel does not have any auto data backup feature.
-So once you’ve tirelessly worked on putting product data into your excel sheets, you better be prepared to manually prepare a backup for it as well.
-And if there ever comes an instance that you forgot to make a backup, that’s data gone out the window, nowhere to be found.
-Loss of data is a huge risk for any business, as it results in incomplete product data on the public-front, and inaccurate data analysis in the future since huge chunks of data are not reflected in the sheets.
+So once you start putting product data into your excel sheets, you better prepare yourself to manually prepare a backup for it as well.
+Also, if there ever comes an instance that you forgot to make a backup, that’s data gone out the window, nowhere to be found.
+Loss of data is a huge risk for any business.
+It results in incomplete product data on the public front, and inaccurate data analysis in the future.
+This is because huge chunks of data does not reflect in the sheets.

 However, every PIM has an auto-data-backup feature that makes database backups frequently, automatically, and stores them in different virtual locations.
-Users need not worry about the loss of data as everything will be safe and secure, and can be accessed at any given time, at whatever location they deem convenient.
-Think about the time and effort your team will save when data is backed up automatically.
-No manual work necessary.
+Users need not worry about the loss of data as everything will be safe and secure.
+You can access it at any given time, at whatever location they deem convenient.
+Think about the time and effort your team will save when you would be backing up data automatically.
+No manual work is necessary.
 We love to hear it!

 With robust PIM systems in place, companies should stop relying on outdated Excel spreadsheets that create inaccurate and inconsistent product data.
 Tools like Apimio are now in the market to help e-commerce companies streamline their operations, access the highest quality product data with guaranteed data security and integrity.